 - Repeat the last action performed (Word 2000+)

-- Alt + F4 will close the program window currently active in Microsoft Windows.
+- Alt + F4 closes the program window currently active in Microsoft Windows.

-- Ctrl + F4 will close the open window within the current active window in Microsoft Windows.
+- Ctrl + F4 closes the open window within the current active window in Microsoft Windows.

 - In all modern Internet browsers pressing F5 will refresh or reload the page or document window.

 - Open the find, replace, and go to window in Microsoft Word.

 - Move the cursor to the Address bar in Internet Explorer, Mozilla Firefox, and most other Internet browsers.